Wish-nu/CapMan-Game/README.md

 Add sound effects for CapMan eating and ghost movements Save high scores and player names

+## License
+No license

+##Add your files to the Git repository
+git add .

+##Commit the changes:
+git commit -m "Initial commit for CapMan game"

+##Connect your local folder to the GitHub repository
+git remote add origin https://github.com/Wish-nu/CapMan-Game.git

+##Push your code to GitHub
+git push -u origin master

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repository and create a pull request with your improvements.